HIV is a virus that targets the immune system. The signs and symptoms differ depending on the body’s stage of infection.

-Stage 3 HIV, also known as AIDS, is the most advanced stage of the condition.
-This occurs when the person’s immune system is badly damaged and can no longer fight off infections.
+Stage 3 HIV, also known as AIDS, is the most advanced stage of infection.
+This occurs when a person’s immune system is badly damaged and can no longer fight off new infections.

 People who take antiretroviral therapy can maintain a low viral load and may never develop stage 3 HIV.
-Other factors that affect whether this stage develops include age, genetic factors, and the strain of the virus.
+Other factors that affect whether this stage occurs include:

 Symptoms of stage 3 HIV can include:

 - serious illness such as end stage organ dysfunction